apify/apify-docs/sources/academy/platform/running_a_web_server.md

 # Running a web server on the Apify platform

-**A web server running in an actor can act as a communication channel with the outside world.
+**A web server running in an Actor can act as a communication channel with the outside world.
 Learn how to easily set one up with Node.js.**

 ---

-Sometimes, an actor needs a channel for communication with other systems (or humans).
+Sometimes, an Actor needs a channel for communication with other systems (or humans).
 This channel might be used to receive commands, to provide info about progress, or both.
-To implement this, we will run a HTTP web server inside the actor that will provide:
+To implement this, we will run a HTTP web server inside the Actor that will provide:

 - An API to receive commands.
 - An HTML page displaying output data.

-Running a web server in an actor is a piece of cake!
-Each actor run is available at a unique URL (container URL) which always takes the form `https://CONTAINER-KEY.runs.apify.net`.
-This URL is available in the [**actor run** object](/api/v2#/reference/actor-runs/run-object-and-its-storages/get-run) returned by the Apify API, as well as in the Apify console.
+Running a web server in an Actor is a piece of cake!
+Each Actor run is available at a unique URL (container URL) which always takes the form `https://CONTAINER-KEY.runs.apify.net`.
+This URL is available in the [**Actor run** object](/api/v2#/reference/actor-runs/run-object-and-its-storages/get-run) returned by the Apify API, as well as in the Apify console.

-If you start a web server on the port defined by the **APIFY_CONTAINER_PORT** environment variable (the default value is **4321**), the container URL becomes available and gets displayed in the **Live View** tab in the actor run console.
+If you start a web server on the port defined by the **APIFY_CONTAINER_PORT** environment variable (the default value is **4321**), the container URL becomes available and gets displayed in the **Live View** tab in the Actor run console.

 For more details, see [the documentation](/platform/actors/development/programming-interface/container-web-server).

-## Building the actor {#building-the-actor}
+## Building the Actor {#building-the-actor}

-Let's try to build the following actor:
+Let's try to build the following Actor:

-- The actor will provide an API to receive URLs to be processed.
+- The Actor will provide an API to receive URLs to be processed.
-- For each URL, the actor will create a screenshot.
+- For each URL, the Actor will create a screenshot.
 - The screenshot will be stored in the key-value store.
-- The actor will provide a web page displaying thumbnails linked to screenshots and a HTML form to submit new URLs.
+- The Actor will provide a web page displaying thumbnails linked to screenshots and a HTML form to submit new URLs.

 To achieve this we will use the following technologies: